hoehermann/purple-gowhatsapp/README.md

 Not all of these values are checked by the plug-in.
 Some of these criteria are guessed and may not actually be WhatsApp restrictions.

+#### Proxy Support

+[whatsmeow](https://github.com/tulir/whatsmeow/blob/9f73bc00d158688a14d0147a93b6b25373facbb8/client.go#L206) offers support for SOCKS5 proxies only.
+Even if no proxy settings are set in purple, the underlying Go runtime might pick up the `https_proxy` environment variable anyway.

+#### Slash Commands

+This plug-in supports a couple of "IRC-style" commands.
+The user can write them in any chat.
+These features are experimental hacks.
+They have been included due to user reuqets.
+Use them with care.

+* `/contacts`
+  Request re-download of all contacts.
+Only affects the buddy list if `fetch-contacts` is set to true.

+* `/participants` alias `/members`
+  Request the current list of participants.
+Can only be used in group chat conversations.

+* `/presenceavailable`, `/presenceunavailable`, `/presence`
+  Overrides the presence which is being sent to WhatsApp servers.
+The displayed connection state may no longer match the advertised connection state.
+This can be used to appear unavailable while still being able to receive messages for logging or notification purposes.
+Using this command may result in unexpected behaviour.
+Use `/presence` (without a suffix) to give back control to the plug-in's internals.

+* `/logout`
+  Performs a log-out.
+The QR-code will be requested upon connecting again.

 #### Attachment Handling and Memory Consumption

 Attachments (images, videos, voice messages, stickers, document) are *always* downloaded as *soon as the message is processed*.
 The user is then asked where they want the file to be written.
 During this time, the file data is residing in memory multiple times: